JuliaInv/EikonalInv.jl/README.md

 Based on the following paper (please cite if you are using the package):

-Eran Treister and Eldad Haber, A fast marching algorithm for the factored eikonal equation, Under review.
+Eran Treister and Eldad Haber, A fast marching algorithm for the factored eikonal equation.

 # Requirements